-- On the right-side Manage Jenkins page, click Configure System.
+- In the Manage Jenkins panel, click Configure System.

-- In the Cloud section, enter the API server URL in KubeConfig as the Kubernetes URL.
+- In the Cloud section, set Kubernetes URL to the API server URL in KubeConfig.

 - Kind: Select Docker Host Certificate Authentication.

-- Client Key: Paste the value of client-key-data from KubeConfig.
+- Client Key: Enter the value of client-key-data obtained from KubeConfig.

-- Client Certificate: Paste the value of client-certificate-data from KubeConfig.
+- Client Certificate: Enter the value of client-certificate-data obtained from KubeConfig.

-- ID: Enter the certificate ID.
-In this example, k8sCertAuth is entered.
+- ID: Enter the certificate ID. k8sCertAuth is entered in this example.

 - Click Add.

-In the Credentials drop-down list, select the newly added credential in the preceding step and click Test Connection.
+- Test the connectivity.From the Credentials drop-down list, select the newly added credential and click Test Connection.

-- Enter the external endpoint of the Jenkins service as Jenkins URL, and enter the external endpoint of the jenkins-agent service as Jenkins tunnel.
+- Set Jenkins URL to the external endpoint of the Jenkins service and set Jenkins tunnel to the external endpoint of the jenkins-agent service.

 - Click Save.

-- To set image repository permissions, use kubectl to create a jenkins-docker-cfg secret
+- To set permissions on the image repository, use kubectl to create a jenkins-docker-cfg

-In this example, an image repository provided by Alibaba Cloud in the China (Beijing) region is used.
+Secret in the serverless Kubernetes cluster.An image repository provided by Alibaba Cloud in the China (Beijing) region is used in this example.

-$ docker login -u xxx -p xxx registry.cn-beijing.aliyuncs.com Login Succeeded $ kubectl create secret generic jenkins-docker-cfg --from-file=/root/.docker/config.json
+docker login -u xxx -p xxx registry.cn-beijing.aliyuncs.com # Output: Login Succeeded kubectl create secret generic jenkins-docker-cfg --from-file=/root/.docker/config.json